 "I enjoyed my life in Finland very much.
 Not only in football, but outside of it as well," Hodsgon was quoted as saying by the BBC.

 "I hope that my relationship with Finland, which is already great, becomes even greater."

-Hodgson was succeeded by Stuart Baxter, but he became unpopular by the end of his reign amid reports of falling out with key players and was sacked in November 2010.
-Finland dropped to 86th in the FIFA World Rankings with Baxter at the helm.
-This despite the fact that Baxter had pedigree in Scandinavia after his heroic title win with AIK in 1998 despite the team scoring the fewest goals in the Swedish Allsvenskan.
+Hodgson was succeeded by Stuart Baxter, but he was unpopular by the end of his reign amid reports of falling out with key players.
+He was sacked in November 2010 as Finland had dropped to 86th in the FIFA World Rankings.
+This was despite the fact that Baxter had a strong pedigree in Scandinavia after his heroic title win with AIK in 1998, despite the team having scored the fewest goals in the Swedish Allsvenskan.

 Performances during qualification for the 2010, 2014 and 2018 World Cup campaigns and Euro 2012 and 2016 were disappointing.
-However, Teemu Pukki's sensational form saw Finland qualify for Euro 2020.
-The tournament was delayed due to COVID-19, but when they do take part, it will be their first appearance at a major tournament.
+However, Teemu Pukki's sensational form saw Finland qualify for Euro 2020, their first major tournament.

-Sami Hyypia, Mikael Forssell and Teemu Pukki are among the players who can claim to be legends of the Finnish national football team (or, to be more precise, Pukki can claim to be a legend in the making).
+Sami Hyypia, Mikael Forssell and Teemu Pukki are among the players who can claim to be legends of the Finnish national soccer team.
 However, Jari Litmanen was the player who paved the way for several others and is likely to be viewed by most as the main legend in Finland's history.

-Finland has a population of approximately 5.5 million people and football is a growing sport, but it is not the most popular spectator sport yet, as it is topped by ice hockey.
-However, football has more registered players than hockey.
+Finland has a population of approximately 5.5million people and soccer is a growing sport.
+Ice hockey is the most popular spectator sport, but soccer has more registered players.

 - Jun 16, 2021